fizban99/microbit_us100/README.rst

 Main features
 =============

-* Get the distance in cm from the sonar to an object.
+* Get the distance in mm from the sonar to an object.
+* Get the temperture measured by the sensor.
 * Sample program.